2017 Scholarship News

 There is a great deal of pride associated with owning a shiny, clean, fast, chopped street rod, and showing it off at local shows.
 But, there is an equal amount of pride associated with helping and recognizing the partners & charities that the LSR club is associated with.

-At the December 2, 2015 meeting of the Winfield Volunteer Fire Dept., the LSR club was once again honored to recognize the fire department as a Top Sponsor, and to present them with a check in the amount of $600.
+At the December 6th, 2017 meeting of the Winfield Volunteer Fire Department, the LSR club was once again honored to recognize the fire department as a Top Sponsor, and to present them with a check in appreciation for all they do for the club.

 “The Winfield Community Volunteer Fire Department is a volunteer fire department located in south/central Carroll County, Maryland.
 We are known as the Carroll County Station 14 – and were founded in 1965.